LiveAsynchronousVisualizedArchitecture/lava/README.md

  -  Individual nodes are written in modern C++ and meant to accomplish high level goals on large chunks of data
  -  Message passing nodes can manage persistent state and dictate the high level program flow
  -  Flow nodes transform data in highly modular pieces with easy visualization and well defined inputs and outputs
- -  Generator nodes can elegantly bring in network traffic, file IO, etc.
+ -  Generator nodes can elegantly bring in network traffic, file IO, etc
  -  Constant nodes will be an elegant way to change data going in to nodes in real time.
 Input data can be created first then the execution can be tested on every change as it happens in real time.
-Inputs for parameters then can be controlled dynamically or statically.
+Inputs for parameters then can be controlled dynamically or statically

 ## Fundamental Principles